kyegomez/swarms/README.md

 ### `SequentialWorkflow`
-Sequential Workflow enables you to sequentially execute tasks with `Agent` and then pass the output into the next agent and onwards until you have specified your max loops. `SequentialWorkflow` is wonderful for real-world business tasks like sending emails, summarizing documents, and analyzing data.
+Sequential Workflow enables you to sequentially execute tasks with `Agent` and then pass the output into the next agent and onwards until you have specified your max loops.

-✅  Save and Restore Workflow states!

-✅  Multi-Modal Support for Visual Chaining

-✅  Utilizes Agent class

 ```python
 from swarms import Agent, SequentialWorkflow, Anthropic